 When I was in elementary school, my cousins and I often played the so-called “Country Game.”
-It is not a game wherein somebody wins and somebody loses as much as it is a way for a bunch of kids to pass boring weekend afternoons.
+It was not a game wherein somebody wins and somebody loses as much as it was a way for us kids to pass boring weekend afternoons.
 What we did was form a mock country with a government and a group of private citizens.

 Our currency was the seashells we had gathered from past family trips to the beach.
 Two of my cousins were appointed the prime minister and the deputy prime minister who promulgated and enforced the law.
 (They didn’t do anything to earn the executive power; they just happened to be in 6th grade when most of us were in 2nd or 3rd grades.)
 We even paid taxes to the 2-person government who also made sure tax evaders go to jail (dark storage room behind the garage).
 It was the most real fake country you’ve ever heard of.